Active Directory: Physical structure

 Sites are physical (rather than logical) groupings defined by one or more IP subnets.
-AD also holds the definitions of connections, distinguishing low-speed (e.g., WAN, VPN) from high-speed (e.g., LAN) links.
-Site definitions are independent of the domain and OU structure and are common across the forest.
-Sites are used to control network traffic generated by replication and also to refer clients to the nearest domain controllers (DCs).
+AD also defines connections, distinguishing low-speed (e.g., WAN, VPN) from high-speed (e.g., LAN) links.
+Site definitions are independent of the domain and OU structure and are shared across the forest.
+Sites play a crucial role in managing network traffic created by replication and directing clients to their nearest domain controllers (DCs).
 Microsoft Exchange Server 2007 uses the site topology for mail routing.
-Policies can also be defined at the site level.
+Administrators can also define policies at the site level.

-Physically, the Active Directory information is held on one or more peer domain controllers, replacing the NT PDC/BDC model.
+The Active Directory information is physically held on one or more peer domain controllers, replacing the NT PDC/BDC model.
 Each DC has a copy of the Active Directory.
-Servers joined to Active Directory that is not domain controllers are called Member Servers.
-A subset of objects in the domain partition replicate to domain controllers that are configured as global catalogs.
-Global catalog (GC) servers provide a global listing of all objects in the Forest.
+Member servers joined to Active Directory that are not domain controllers are called Member Servers.
+In the domain partition, a group of objects acts as copies of domain controllers set up as global catalogs.
+These global catalog servers offer a comprehensive list of all objects in the forest.

-Global Catalog servers replicate to themselves all objects from all domains and, hence, provide a global listing of objects in the forest.
-However, to minimize replication traffic and keep the GC's database small, only selected attributes of each object are replicated.
-This is called the partial attribute set (PAS).
-The PAS can be modified by modifying the schema and marking attributes for replication to the GC.
+Global Catalog servers replicate all objects from all domains to themselves, providing an international listing of entities in the forest.
+However, to minimize replication traffic and keep the GC's database small, only selected attributes of each object are replicated, called the partial attribute set (PAS).
+The PAS can be modified by modifying the schema and marking features for replication to the GC.
 Earlier versions of Windows used NetBIOS to communicate.
 Active Directory is fully integrated with DNS and requires TCP/IP—DNS.
-To be fully functional, the DNS server must support SRV resource records, also known as service records.
+To fully operate, the DNS server must support SRV resource records, also known as service records.